-I am unable to accurately reproduce all of the letters, but notice the spelling of the word “containing” [Conteyning], the frequently use of what looks to us like and “f” to represent “s,” the “i” to represent “j,” the “u” to represent “v.”
+I am unable to reproduce accurately all of the letters, but notice the spelling of the word “containing” [Conteyning], the frequent use of what looks to us like an “f” to represent “s,” the “i” to represent “j,” and the “u” to represent “v.”

 It will be noted here that “Jesus” is represented by “Iesvs.”
 Later, in the section titled “The Translators To the Reader,” the name “Jesus” is represented by “Iefus.”